 The support of the abdominal muscles below the navel allow for greater flexibility in the lumbar spine.

-Practicing the Standing Forward Fold is a little bit like a test, helping you realize how flexible you currently are!
+Practicing the fold is a little bit like a test, helping you realize how supple you currently are!

 Pin it for later!

-Don’t forget to pin these yoga poses for flexibility for later!
+Don’t forget to pin these poses for later!

 2. Warrior I (Virabhadrasana I)